 In line with the 2014 National Curriculum our aim is to provide a high-quality mathematics education which equips children with the skills to change the world.
 The curriculum will teach children key knowledge and skills.
 Children will have the opportunity to gain an understanding of all areas of mathematics.
 Our curriculum will be carefully planned so that there is a clear learning sequence which builds on what children have learnt previously.
 Our curriculum will be well differentiated so that all children are able access it and make good progress.
-Opportunities will be provided to stretch and challenge children through differentiation in class but also through gifted and talented sessions and stretch and challenge groups.
+Opportunities will be provided to stretch and challenge children through differentiation in class but also through deepening their knowledge through teaching for mastery.
 It is our intent to provide children with opportunities to develop fluency, reasoning and problem solving.

 We use the National Curriculum as the starting point to implement our curriculum.
 Teachers use end of year expectations to ensure that the correct knowledge and skills are taught each year.
-Teachers plan using a range of resources which includes but is not limited to: White Rose, Testbase, Hamilton Trust, Times Tables Rockstars.
+Long term plans follow the White Rose scheme of learning, but teachers have the flexibility to adapt timings to the needs of their class.
+Teachers plan using a range of resources which includes but is not limited to: White Rose, Power Maths, Testbase, Hamilton Trust, Target Your Maths, CGP and Times Tables Rockstars.